w3cping/credential-considerations/credentials-age-considerations.md

 ## Definitions

-user
+user, holder

-relying site (or origin)
+relying site (or origin), verifier

 attester, identity provider

-online presentation vs. in-person presentation
+remote presentation vs. in-person presentation
-: Digital identity mechanisms may be used online (presenting to a site being visited on a device) or for in-person presentation (using a mobile device to show a credential to a nearby person or device).
+: Digital identity mechanisms may be used remotely (presenting to a non-local website being visited on a device) or for in-person presentation (using a mobile device to show a credential to a nearby person or device).
 Many of these concerns are still applicable, but in-person presentation is a very different context from the browseable web.

 ## Other resources